TonWonton/MHWilds_DisablePostProcessingEffects/README.md

 This script lets you disable/enable all the options included in the script through the REFramework UI under the "Script Generated UI", which lets you customize the visuals of the game to your liking.
 It also allows you to save your configuration by clicking "Save settings" at the bottom, and will load those settings automatically after that.

-By default, the script disables lens distortion and local exposure, which disables two of the filters that contribute the most to making the game look blurry and washed out.
+By default, the script disables lens distortion and blurred luminance, which disables two of the filters that contribute the most to making the game look blurry and washed out.

 This script also lets you disable the games color correction which makes the game more vibrant and improves dynamic range and contrast (disabling color correction will make the game significantly darker.
-Turn up the brightness in game from Options > Display > Brightness if you decide to turn it off).
+Turn up the brightness in game from Options > Display > Brightness if you decide to turn it off, or test the v1.2.0B test version which has options for adjusting brightness).
-Disabling color correct and the other filters removes the overly bright, low contrast, washed out look, which makes for a better starting point for further visual customization such as ReShade.

 ## Features